hemvall/hemvall/README.md

 - 🌱 **Suggested Projects** - Offers a list of projects you might be interested in farming.
 - 🔗 **Wallet Integration** – Connect your wallets (MetaMask, WalletConnect)
 - 🔍 **Airdrop Finder** – Scrape new airdrop opportunities and get notified when eligible
+- 🎰 **Gambling Mode** – Turn your airdrop into a high-stakes game!
+Spin our exclusive roulette for a chance to multiply your rewards.
+Will you cash out or go all in?

 ### [SolPooler](https://github.com/hemvall/sol-pooler-telegram-bot)
 A Python Telegram bot designed to automate the creation of Solana addresses, receive funds, and execute token purchases through contract addresses.
 Aimed at simplifying crypto trading and portfolio management.